AmirKaseb/SphinxSpeech/README.md

 ## Inference Final Script

-- There is a notebook contain all the dependecies and required libraries for the inference you would find it in ``FinalInferenceNoteBook``
+- There is a notebook contain all the dependecies and required libraries for the inference you would find it in ``\FinalInferenceNoteBook`` directory.

 ```python
 import os